 A 4×4 isn’t actually 4″ by 4″.
 So if you want actual cube blocks, measure the size of your board (standard is 3 1/2″ by 3 1/2″).

-Cut your board into 13 cubes.
+Cut your board into 13 cubes (If you want to make reversible Merry Christmas blocks, you’ll need 14 blocks).
 Give them a quick sanding.
 I did this with a block with sandpaper stapled to it, and it still only took me maybe 30 minutes.
 So it doesn’t need to be an amazing sanding.
 Just sand the edges down a bit so they aren’t sharp, and give each side a light sanding so that the stain will absorb better.

 Put on the rubber gloves.
 Dip the rag into the stain and rub stain onto each block.
 A little goes a long way.
 Let them dry.

 In the meantime, you can pick out your scrapbook pages and get the paper ready.
 I cut my paper into 3 1/4″ squares, but I think 3″ squares would look better, if I made another one.

 If you’re using a Cricut or other cutting machine, cut out your letters.
 I did mine out of a 12″ x 6″ sheet of paper at 2 1/2.

 After the blocks are completely dry, you can decoupage them.

 *Make sure you don’t get overzealous with the Mod Podge, or it will make your paper curl slightly.

 Using a foam brush, apply a thin layer of Mod Podge to one side of a wooden block.
 Apply another thin layer to the back of your piece of scrapbook paper.
 Place the scrapbook paper onto the wooden block and smooth out any air bubbles that might have formed behind the scrapbook paper.
 Let each block dry for about 5-10 minutes.